Joe GordonJoseph Lowell Gordon

 Gordon won the 1942 American League MVP Award – beating out Boston’s Ted Williams despite the fact that Williams won the AL’s Triple Crown that season.
 He was traded to the Indians following the 1946 season, and two years later led the Tribe to the World Series title.
 He appeared in the postseason in six of his 11 big league seasons.

 Overall, Gordon was selected to play in the All-Star Game in nine of his eleven seasons.
-Of the Hall of Famers who played their entire career in the All-Star Game era, only nine – Joe DiMaggio, Cal Ripken Jr., Rod Carew, Kirby Puckett, Stan Musial, Willie Mays, Mickey Mantle, Hank Aaron and Ted Williams – appeared in a high percentage of Mid-Summer Classics (nine All-Star Games in 11 seasons, 82 percent) during their career than Gordon.
+Of the Hall of Famers who played their entire career in the All-Star Game era, only nine – Joe DiMaggio, Cal Ripken Jr., Rod Carew, Kirby Puckett, Stan Musial, Willie Mays, Mickey Mantle, Hank Aaron and Ted Williams – appeared in as high a percentage of Mid-Summer Classics (nine All-Star Games in 11 seasons, 82 percent) during their career than Gordon.

-Gordon was the first AL second baseman to hit 20 home runs in a season, which he did seven times in his 11-year career, and holds the league mark for career HRs at second base (246).
+Gordon was the first AL second baseman to hit 20 home runs in a season, which he did seven times in his 11-year career, and once held the league mark for career HRs at second base (246).
 Defensively, he led the AL in assists four times and double plays three times.

 Gordon also managed the Cleveland Indians starting in 1958, and led Cleveland to a second-place finish in 1959.
 In 1960, he was involved in the only manager-for-manager trade when the Indians and Tigers swapped skippers – with Jimmy Dykes going to Cleveland.
 He finished the season managing the Tigers, then signed to manage the Kansas City Athletics in 1961 and the Kansas City Royals in 1969.